virtualsquare/v2glossary/README.md

 ## cado: Capability Ambient DO (v²)

-Cado  permits  to delegate capabilities to users.
-Cado is a capability based sudo.
-Sudo allows authorized users to run programs as root (or as another
+Cado permits the delegation of capabilities to users.
+Cado is a *capability based* sudo.
-		user),  cado allows authorized users to run programs with specific (ambient) capabilities
+Sudo allows authorized users to run programs as root (or as another user), cado permits authorized users to run programs with specific (ambient) capabilities.

 ## dpipe: bi-directional pipe command (v²)

-dpipe is a general tool to run two commands diverting the standard output  of the  first  command  into the standard input of the second and vice-versa.
+dpipe is a general tool.
+It runs two commands diverting the standard output of the  first  command  into the standard input of the second and vice-versa.

 ## eBPF

-## execs-s2argv (v²)

-It is a library (libexecs) providing a  group  of functions extends the family of exec(3) provided by the libc.

-execs, execse, execsp and execspe are similar to  execv(3),  execve(2), execvp(3) and execvpe(3), respectively, but take a command line argument string as the file to execute.

-s2argv converts a command line string in argv format.

-libexecs can be used in embedded systems (it has a very low memory footprint,
-		can be used using stack allocationonly) and does not use any shell.
-Libexecs provides also a safereplacement for system(3) and tools for coprocessing.

 ## exotcp (v²)